 Deontologists often argue that we are unable to truly know the result of our actions and therefore we cannot determine whether it is right or wrong based on the consequence.
 Under deontological ethics, evaluation of the decision is based on the action in following moral duties or rules.
 Hence, we can think of deontological ethics as the opposite of utilitarian ethics.

-The rules or duties that are applied to deontological ethics is often driven by universal moral laws however in some cases duties may also be tied to professional values or standards.
-These duties can be positive or negative.
+The rules or duties that are applied to deontological ethics are often driven by universal moral laws.
+However, in some cases duties may also be tied to professional values or standards.
+These duties can be framed in a positive or negative format.
 Examples of duties include:

 – Do not harm others